-The need for diligent and courteous people to perform light cleaning duties isn’t as urgent as in some other professions.
-The Bureau of Labor Statistics (BLS) predicts employment growth of about 7.8 percent between 2010 and 2020, which is slower than average for all occupations.
+The need for diligent and courteous people to perform light cleaning duties isn’t as urgent as the need for some other professions.
+The Bureau of Labor Statistics predicts employment growth of about 12.8 percent between 2012 and 2022, which is similar to the average for all occupations.
 Still, job prospects are expected to be good, particularly for experienced housekeepers and those looking to work in hotels.
-There should be more than 100,000 new positions this decade.
+There should be 183,400 new positions this decade.

-According to the BLS, housekeepers earned $19,390 in 2011, or approximatley $9.32 per hour.
-The best-paid earned about $30,130, while the lowest-paid earned less than $17,000.
-Areas of the industry that pay well include outpatient care centers and medical labs.
-Big cities also tend to compensate well – specifically, the metro areas of New York, San Francisco, and Honolulu.
+According to the BLS, housekeepers earned a median salary of $19,570, or approximately $9.41 per hour, in 2012.
+The best-paid earned about $30,980, while the lowest-paid earned less than $17,000.
+Areas of the industry that pay well include outpatient care centers and financial and business firms.
+Big cities also tend to compensate well – specifically, the metropolitan areas of New York, San Francisco and Honolulu.

-There isn’t standardized training to become a housekeeper, although most jobs insist on hiring people who’ve earned a high school diploma or its equivalent.
-Those with prior experience are obviously more marketable, but a personable and professional new candidate also stands a good chance of gaining employment, particularly if they’re a quick study and have good customer service skills.
+There isn’t standardized training to become a housekeeper, although most employers insist on hiring people who have earned a high school diploma or its equivalent.
+Those with prior experience are obviously more marketable, but a personable and professional candidate also stands a good chance of gaining employment – particularly if he or she is a quick study and has good customer service skills.
 New hires tend to receive on-the-job training from more experienced maids.

-As with almost any occupation, it’s easier to land a houskeeping job when you’ve had prior experience.
-But if you’re brand new, then there are a few simple steps you must take to ensure a good first impression on an interview.
-First of all, show up on time and immaculately dressed.
-Punctuality is important for any interview or any job, but wearing well-fitting, freshly laundered and ironed clothes could also be indicative of what type of housekeeper you’ll be.
+It’s easier to land a housekeeping job when you’ve had prior experience.
+But if you’re new, there are a few simple steps you can take to ensure a good first impression on an interview.
+First, show up on time and be immaculately dressed.
+Punctuality is important for any job interview, but wearing well-fitting, freshly laundered and ironed clothes could indicate what type of housekeeper you’ll be.
 Next, show that you have good interpersonal skills.
-Maids, particularly those that work in private homes, must show that they get along well with the people who have hired them.
+Maids, particularly those who work in private homes, must show that they get along well with the people who hire them.
 To become a housekeeper, it might also help to know how to cook and have experience working with children and pets.